temickab/project1-Trivia/readme.md

 of another peer.
 I only created a header, button and 5 divs.

 # CSS
- * I used the body to set a background imaged which is fixed to the page
+ * I used the body to set a background image which is fixed to the page
  * I styled the buttons and the divs